mctekk/zohocrm/README.md

   - redirect_uri : {redirect_uri}
   - code : {code}
 - This final request will provide you with the refresh_token .
+  - Take into consideration refresh_token could be consider the identifier of the zoho account you are interacting with
 - Set client_id, client_secret and refresh_token on .env and the package will handle the rest

-*Todo* In future version we will add the refresh_token generator directly as a php script
+**Todo** In future version we will add the refresh_token generator directly as a php script

 ```php
 <?php

 use Zoho\CRM\ZohoClient;

 $ZohoClient = new ZohoClient(); // Make the connection to zoho api
 $ZohoClient->setAuthRefreshToken(getenv('ZOHO_AUTH_REFRESH_TOKEN'));